tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 ### Introduction

-Any human endeavour can be modelled by a System which is composed and can be described with two concepts, its static structure and its dynamic operation.
+Any human endeavour can be modelled by a System which is composed and can be described by two concepts, its static Structure and its dynamic Operation.

-In order to communicate anything between humans a Language is needed which has to obey two (hopefully consisent) conditions: a syntax and a meaning (semantics).
+In order to communicate any information between humans a Language is needed which has to obey two (hopefully consistent) conditions: syntax (format) and semantics (meaning).

-A System is described by a Language with a specific detail, the amount of which defines the Abstraction layer.
+A System is described by a Language with a specific detail, the amount of which defines an Abstraction layer.

-In SW Dev&Eng there are three general abstraction layers, beginning from the highest to the lowest.
+In Software Development and Engineering (SW Dev&Eng) there are three general abstraction layers, beginning from the top-general to the low-specific..

+These three layers correspond to the three stages/phases of software development.

 Each higher layer is a specification which is stated declaratively and abstracts the lower.

-Each lower layer is the implementation of the higher one and presents a standard interface to it.
+Each lower layer is the implementation of the higher and presents a standard interface to it.

-In practice, these three layers correspond to the three stages/phases of software development.

 |Phase   | -process>      | Output        | Language  |
 |:---:   |:---:           |:---:          |:---:      |